List of nearest stars

-This list covers all known stars, brown dwarfs, and sub-brown dwarfs within 20 ly of the Sun.
-So far, 131 such objects have been found, of which only 22 are bright enough to be visible without a telescope.
-The visible light needs to reach or exceed the dimmest brightness to be visible to the naked eye from Earth, 6.5 apparent magnitude.
+This list covers all known stars, white dwarfs, brown dwarfs, and sub-brown dwarfs/rogue planets within 20 ly of the Sun.
+So far, 131 such objects have been found.
+Only 22 are bright enough to be visible without a telescope, for which the star's visible light needs to reach or exceed the dimmest brightness visible to the naked eye from Earth, which is typically around 6.5 apparent magnitude.

 The known 131 objects are bound in 94 stellar systems.
 Of those, 103 are main sequence stars: 80 red dwarfs and 23 "typical" stars having greater mass.
 Additionally, astronomers have found 6 white dwarfs (stars that have exhausted all fusible hydrogen), 21 brown dwarfs, as well as 1 sub-brown dwarf, WISE 0855−0714 (possibly a rogue planet).
 The closest system is Alpha Centauri, with Proxima Centauri as the closest star in that system, at 4.2465 light-years from Earth.
 The brightest, most massive and most luminous object among those 131 is Sirius A, which is also the brightest star in Earth's night sky; its white dwarf companion Sirius B is the hottest object among them.
 The largest object within the 20 light-years is Procyon.

-Our Solar System, and the other stars/dwarfs listed here, are currently moving within (or near) the Local Interstellar Cloud, roughly 30 ly across.
+The Solar System, and the other stars/dwarfs listed here, are currently moving within (or near) the Local Interstellar Cloud, roughly 30 ly across.
 The Local Interstellar Cloud is, in turn, contained inside the Local Bubble, a cavity in the interstellar medium about 300 ly across.
 It contains Ursa Major and the Hyades star cluster, among others.
 The Local Bubble also contains the neighboring G-Cloud, which contains the stars Alpha Centauri and Altair.
 In the galactic context, the Local Bubble is a small part of the Orion Arm, which contains most stars that we can see without a telescope.
-The Orion arm is one of the spiral arms of our Milky Way galaxy.
+The Orion Arm is one of the spiral arms of our Milky Way galaxy.